Front Desk Confessions #3: Group Bookings & the Unspoken Rules

 🏨 Front Desk Confessions: Group Bookings & the Unspoken Rules

 Group bookings.
 A beautiful chaos.
 When done well, they’re a joy.
 When done… not-so-well?
-They’re the reason we keep extra coffee behind the desk.
+They’re the reason we keep Tylenol and extra coffee behind the desk.

 Whether it’s a sports team, wedding party, corporate retreat, or a multi-family road trip caravan — there are some unspoken rules that, frankly, deserve to be spoken.